jestingly/jest/README.md

 # JEST® | Jest Game Engine

-JEST® is a lightweight 2D game engine inspired by Graal, written in JavaScript.
-It features an asset/resource management system and aims to provide an interactive framework for browser-based games.
+JEST® is a full-featured 2D game engine inspired by Graal, built in JavaScript.
+It provides a pseudo-OS framework where developers can create applications, including **JestPlay**, a complete game engine for tile-based worlds, animations, and asset management.

 ## Features

 - **Tile-based game mechanics** similar to Graal.
-- **Dynamic asset management** for loading sprites, sounds, and other resources.
+- **Dynamic asset loading** via JestFiler, JestTransmitter, and JestGallery.
 - **Event-driven system** for handling in-game interactions.
-- **Customizable game logic** using JavaScript.
+- **Customizable animation system** using JestFantascope.
 - **Lightweight and optimized** for browser performance.
 - **Pseudo-OS Interface** with simulated windowed applications.